 On most bank holidays, you won’t even notice that payment processing has stalled.
 However, if you’re on a short payment deadline or you need funds urgently, holidays can prevent you from doing what you need to do.
 As a result, it’s helpful to get things set up in advance of holidays and holiday weekends.

-Loan payments are not credited on holidays or on days when holidays are observed.
 If you mail in payments, that may not be a problem, but verify the details for the type of account you’re making payments on.
-Under federal law, credit cards payments by mail must be counted as on-time if they’re received by 5 pm on the next business day after a holiday (because there is no mail service on holidays).
+Under federal law, credit cards payments by mail must be counted as on-time if they’re received by 5:00 p.m. on the next business day after a holiday (because there is no mail service on holidays).
 However, if you make electronic payments, your payment still needs to be in before the holiday.